ThirVondukr/passlib/docs/password_hash_api.rst

         clipped (though applications may set :ref:`relaxed=True <relaxed-keyword>` to restore the old behavior).

+    .. versionchanged:: 1.7

+        This method was renamed from :meth:`encrypt`,
+        and the ``config`` parameter was added.

+.. classmethod:: PasswordHash.encrypt(secret, \*\*kwds)

+    Legacy alias for :meth:`hash`.

+    .. deprecated:: 1.7

+        This method was renamed to :meth:`!hash` in version 1.7.
+        This alias will be removed in version 2.0, and should only be used for compatibility with Passlib 1.3 - 1.6.

 .. classmethod:: PasswordHash.verify(secret, hash, \*\*context_kwds)

     Verify a secret using an existing hash.